nhstaple/feelskunaman/README.md

 * playlists (limited by 100 songs)

 ### Validation
 The data in the following results were carefully selected by the author.
-Individual songs are represented as triangles, and the center mass of each set of songs is represented by a circle.
+Individual songs are represented as triangles, and the mean of each set of songs is represented by a circle.

 #### Quadrant I ($+$valence, $+$arousal)
 The songs in the first quadrant are meant to represent the range of emotions in: happy, awake.